nrc-cnrc/MetroloPy/docs/hand_made_doc.rst

    taken to be the standard deviation of the mean (*s*/sqrt(*n*), where *s* is the sample standard deviation and *n* is the number of measurements).
-   However there is some "extra uncertainty" because the sample standard deviation does not exactly equal to the population standard deviation.
+   However there is some "extra uncertainty" because the sample standard deviation does not exactly equal the population standard deviation.
    This is taken into account by using a Student's *t* distribution to calculate the expanded uncertainty.
 However it has been pointed out, by those who advocate a Bayesian point of view, that the probability